tylerneylon/pumba/parse7.lua.md

     -- TODO NEXT Figure out how to indicate no whitespace prefix in certain --           places in the grammar.
 For example, in {star,qusetion}_item, as --           well as in the str mode.

+TODO In the debug print-outs, be able to easily distinguish between a real
+     newline character and a simulated one.

 ## Reference points